Panasonic GH2 vs GH1

-The Panasonic Lumix DMC-GH2 and the Panasonic Lumix DMC-GH1 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and March 2009.
+The Panasonic Lumix DMC-GH2 and the Panasonic Lumix DMC-GH1 are two enthusiast cameras that were revealed to the public, respectively, in September 2010 and March 2009.
 Both the GH2 and the GH1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH2 has a resolution of 15.9 megapixel, whereas the GH1 provides 12 MP.
+The GH2 has a resolution of 15.9 megapixels, whereas the GH1 provides 12 MP.

-An illustration of the physical size and weight of the Panasonic GH2 and the Panasonic GH1 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH2 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic GH2 and the Panasonic GH1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 In this particular case, the Panasonic GH2 and the Panasonic GH1 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the GH1 is markedly lighter (13 percent) than the GH2.
 In this context, it is worth noting that neither the GH2 nor the GH1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
+You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.